zackforbing/ruby-submissions/1508/module_4_assignments/gametime/crawford-paladugu-snake-game/check_in2.markdown

 Making the snake move like a snake, and grow by proportional body sizes.
 Adding Score Board.
 ​

+### Steve's Thoughts
+By next check in, for all intents and purposes, build a full, legit snake game, so that after that we can add the things that make it no boring.

+We need add mechanics to have the snake properly grow, pause the game and have scores show, etc.

 ### General Questions, Comments, Concerns?
 ​
 -----